 Here are the four crucial elements that customers have come to expect from a company website, and some ideas on how to fulfil them.

-Once upon a time, in the beginning of all things web, company websites were merely over-designed, hype-filled brochures, pumped up with their own importance and bursting with impressive phrases such as “world class” and “cutting edge”.
+There was a time when company websites were over-designed, hype-filled brochures, bursting with phrases such as "world class" and "cutting edge".

 We want value.
 We want to know how the sites we visit will help us solve our problems and achieve our goals.